 The fifth and the final stanza of the poem ‘Byzantium’, deliberate on the final process of the spirits.
 Spirit after Spirit comes to ride on the dolphins, symbolically referring to the Roman beliefs of the dead carried to the Isles of the Blessed.
 The golden blacksmiths of the emperor are given the responsibility of keeping things in order.
 At the same time, the marbles of the dancing floor break even the little furies of complexity for those images that beget fresh images in fire.
-Still, the process of the spirits being carried on despite the sea being torn by the dolphins and the silence of the night disturbed with the gong sound.
+Still, the process of the spirits being carried on despite the sea being torn by the dolphins and the silence of the night disturbed by the gong sound.

 About William Butler Yeats

 William Butler Yeats was born as the eldest son of John Butler Yeats on June 13, 1865.
 He soon recognized his true calling in poetry and established himself as a man of letters.
 For the rest of his life, he worked tirelessly as a poet, playwright, and literary critic.
-Revitalizing Irish culture, search for spiritual identity, and his unrequited love for Maud Gonne are the dominant themes of his poetry.
+Revitalizing Irish culture, the search for spiritual identity, and his unrequited love for Maud Gonne are the dominant themes of his poetry.
 As an outcome of his untiring effort, he founded the Irish Literary Theatre, later known as the Abbey Theatre in 1904 with the help of his friend Lady Augusta Gregory.
 Yeats proved to be a vigorous writer, writing even at the time of his death on January 28, 1939.